Bhavya022/Bhavya022/README.md

 <h2 align="center">
   Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"> , I'm Bhavya Khatri 💻!
 Glad to see you here!
 </h2>
-<h3 align="center">An aspiring Full-Stack Web Developer with skills in Node js Backend Devlopment.</h3>
+<h3 align="center">An aspiring Full-Stack Web Developer with skills in Node js Backend Development.</h3>

 <hr>

-Hello !
+Hello!
 My name is Bhavya Khatri and I am a Full Stack Node Developer, passionate about building digital products that improve everyday experience for people.
-I love to work on exciting projects that test what I've learnt.
-Working with NODE stack and programming languages like JavaScript for web development as well as Backend Developer.
-Looking forward to some interesting and challenging opportunities.
+I love to work on exciting projects that test what I've learned.
+I am working with NODE stack and programming languages like JavaScript for web development and Backend Developer.
+Looking forward to some exciting and challenging opportunities.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">